amit08255/slack-workbot/README.md

 2. On the app’s Basic Information page, we find that Slack allows us to add features to our app.

-3. Create a new Slash Command called `/eval`.
-Each time someone types in `/eval your text`, Slack will send a POST request to a Request URL that we specify.
-We need to process the request and respond with the result we get from executing the code.
+3. Create a new Slash Command called `/task-add`.
+Each time someone types in `/task-add task_description`, Slack will send a POST request to a Request URL that we specify.
+Task with given description will be added to your task list when above command is used.
 For now set request URL to - https://serverless-eval.now.sh/

 4. Enter a short description for slash command and click on - Save